Pyt-logo

 5. Raksha masks

 Raksha means demon in Sri Lanka.
-The natives have been using Raksha masks for decades to ward off evil or the demon.
+The natives have been using Raksha masks for decades to ward off evil or demons.
 They are widely used as dance props at festivals and other cultural congregations.
-Old Sri Lankan folklore speaks about how these masks should be of bright colours and the performers wearing it must dance to their traditional music in a certain way to shoo the demons away.
+Old Sri Lankan folklore speaks about how these masks should be of bright colours and the performers wearing them must dance to their traditional music in a certain way to shoo the demons away.
 Kandyan and Pantheru are a couple of dance rites which the locals undertake during ceremonies.

 Raksha masks will be a good addition to the walls back home.
 How magnet art is for refrigerators, wooden carvings like these are for walls.
 These masks will add a different touch of colour to your home.